-4.4.1 FML & RML Files
+4.4.1 FML, RML, FSL and RSL Files

-The Forward Message Log and Reverse Message Log files contain all of the messages generated by the processing engine.
+The Forward Message Log and Reverse Message Log files (FML and RML) contain all of the messages generated by the differential processing engine.
+FSL and RSL files contain all of the messages generated by the Precise Point Positioning engine.
 Some common messages are described here: